We are MapMusik.

 Where the big question finds an answer: what are the sounds of your community?
-Starting in the spring of 2018 and leading up to our big final showcase in the spring of 2019, we'll be operating sound collection walks.
+We began our sound collection walks in the spring of 2018 and continue to run them as possible.
+Check in with our upcoming events to see what's next.
 Some of these walks will take place at big events, some will occur in quieter corners of our community, and some might lead you to places you never imagined.
 Afraid of crowds and/or guided tours?
 Never fear.
 You can lead your own solo sound collection walk all on your own.
 Read our tips and tricks for recording good audio/video.
 And when you've got something to share: SUBMIT.

 Interactive Sound Showcases

 At our first map events in mid-2018, a map of the city was projected onto four interactive stations set up around the Fisch Haus gallery, and each station was equipped with a video-game controller.
 Attendees could use the controller to play random sounds recorded across the city, and as they do so the map highlighted where that sound came from.
 People were encouraged to collaborate to make music with each other using these 64 different sounds.
-Thanks to fund from the Wichita Community Foundation, we're working to expand our interactive function for a final event in spring 2019.
+Thanks to funds from the Wichita Community Foundation, we've expanded our interactive function through SoundMap/316.

 Live MapMusik Performances